 Something that took some time for our Seattle IT consulting clients was building out a routing design for the Lync Hosting pack topology.
 As you design your system here are some things to think about.
+We designed three separate areas for routing.
+The hosting provider provided the infrastructure used to connect with external sites and with the internet.
+Data coming from outside, through the hosting provider, into the client site enters through the edge server router cluster.
+Data from the router cluster, then moves to the data center core cluster where the data can take one of two paths.

 - Path 1 Core systems Data is routed to a core data center compute block firewall systems